Riwe-Technologies/Stellar/TECHNICAL_ARCHITECTURE.md

 ### 3. Architecture Constraints

-Riwe is being built for a regulated insurance environment.
+While our end goal is for decentralised capital, at the moment, Riwe is being built for a regulated insurance environment.
 That creates direct architecture constraints:

 - underwriting stays with licensed insurance partners
 - reserves and treasury stay off-chain with regulated entities